stuartofmt/DuetLapse/README.md

 # DuetLapse
 Time Lapse camera support for Duet based 3D printers.
+Extending the work of Danal Estes

-# FORK CHAGES
+# FORK CHANGES
 - Added ability to capture from raspberry pi camera when it is already being used by another process (avoids ENOSPC errors) A new camera type *ffmpeg*.
 Takes a url to identify the video stream (in the example it is stream.mjpg) e.g.  /usr/bin/python3 <path>/DuetLapse.py -duet <ip address> -camera ffmpeg -weburl http://camera IP:port>/stream.mjpg -detect layer